 In early 2013, Advice Project Media formed our first international partnership with Gender Danger, a grassroots organization that combats gender-based violence in all forms in Cameroon.
 Gender Danger was founded by journalist and activist Chi Yvonne Leina as a response to some of the most pressing issues in her community, namely breast ironing, the rights of widows, and rape.
 A group of grandmothers quickly joined the ranks of the organization and staged numerous actions to start conversations about taboos in the Northwest Region of their country.
 Breast ironing, for example, which is the ironing of girls' breasts by their mothers or grandmothers in a futile effort to keep them younger to avoid the male gaze, was always conducted behind closed doors.
-Today, over 20,000 women have committed to not ironing the breasts of their daughters.
+Today, Gender Danger has encouraged over 20,000 women to commit to not ironing the breasts of their daughters.

 By mid-2013, Gender Danger's Director, Fomuso Blessing Nabila, joined Advice Project Media as our first Cameroon-based Program Coordinator.
 In 2014, Blessing began teaching a weekly class of twelve teen girls out of her mother's home.
 Using Advice Project Media curriculum and methods for creating a safe learning space, students learned how to write longform essays and opinion editorials (op-eds) about the gender issues they believed were the most problematic within their community.
 For the next year and a half, from this class published articles on our website as well as on The Huffington Post.